 While the BBC has had a presence on the radio in the 60m-strong country for a long time, they are now planning to add 3 commercial pay-TV channels to their presence in southeast Asia, provided through the commercial arm BBC Worldwide.

 The line-up will include general entertainment network BBC Entertainment, a version of children’s station CBeebies, and 24-hour coverage of BBC World News.

 BBC ‘director of global news’ Peter Horrocks said of the development: “For many years, the BBC has delivered accurate, impartial international radio services to the Burmese people, serving as a vital lifeline service to Aung San Suu Kyi and those across the country.
 I’m so pleased that the BBC is now able to take the next step forward with the country to offer that same impartial news via television as well.
 It is a great sign of progress for Burma [Myanmar] and I’m honoured for the BBC to play a role in opening the country up to the world.”

 All three TV channels are now set to launch alongside already-present English-language radio station BBC World Service (in Asia) through pay-TV provider Forever Group, becoming available as of 1 January.
 Key Myanma democracy activist Aung San Suu Kyi previously claimed to be a big fan of the BBC World Service radio broadcasts during her house arrest, but will she and her compatriots be quick to take up the offer of the BBC’s TV content?
 If TV presenter Graham Norton is amongst the ‘star entertainment’ being displayed…

 Latest TV searches:

-myanmar xnxx, www xnxx con, xnxx myanmar, myanmar xnxx com, myanmar model, xnxx con
+myanmar xnxx, xnxx myanmar, www xnxx con, myanmar xnxx com, www myanmar xnxx com, xnxx con